Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Certification of products containing recycled materials

-Requirements: Products must contain at least 20% recycled materials.
+What are the Requirements: Products must contain at least 20% recycled materials.
 Certification encompasses the entire supply chain, ensuring traceability, environmental management, social responsibility, and chemical restrictions.
 Third-party verification is required to confirm compliance.

-Description: Developed by Control Union Certifications in 2008 and now overseen by Textile Exchange, the Global Recycled Standard (GRS) is an international, voluntary standard that verifies recycled content in products and ensures responsible social, environmental, and chemical practices throughout production.
+What does it mean: Developed by Control Union Certifications in 2008 and now overseen by Textile Exchange, the Global Recycled Standard (GRS) is an international, voluntary standard that verifies recycled content in products and ensures responsible social, environmental, and chemical practices throughout production.
 It aims to promote the use of recycled materials and reduce the harmful impact of production on people and the environment.

 Link: Textile Exchange GRS